fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 If we now run the app with <i>npm run dev</i> we can verify that a request to http://localhost:3000/ping gives response <i>pong</i>, so our configuration is set!

-When starting the app with <i>npm run dev</i>, it is running in development mode, and for sure that is not suitable whenwe later on opera the app in production.
+When starting the app with <i>npm run dev</i>, it is running in development mode, and for sure that is not suitable whenwe later on open the app in production.

 Let us now try to create the <i>production build</i> by running the TypeScript compiler.
 Since we have defined the <i>outdir</i> in our tsconfig.json, there's really nothing else to do, but run the script <i>npm run tsc</i>.

 Just like magic a native runnable JavaScript production build of the express backend is created into the directory <i>build</i>.

 Currently if we run eslint it will also interpret the files in the <i>build</i> directory, which we don't want, since that is compiler generated code.
-We can prevent this by creating a file <i>.eslintignore</i> with the content we want eslint to ignore, similarly as in <i>gitignore</i>.
+We can prevent this by creating a file <i>.eslintignore</i> with the content we want eslint to ignore, similarly as in <i>.gitignore</i>.

 Let us add a npm script for running the application in production mode: